robertbrako/JavaWriter/README.md

      5. .class javac destination directory
   3. Ability to create if statements and if...else statements

-Goals for 0.4-SNAPSHOT:
+Goals for 0.4:
+  1. Handle parametrized types
-  1. Save compilation errors
+  2. Save compilation errors to CSV file

+Goals for 0.6 and above might not be disclosed.

 EOF